Speeding vehicle kills two pedestrians

 Two (2) pedestrians have been confirmed dead after they were reportedly knocked down by a speeding vehicle on the Konongo-Nkawkaw highway.

-As a result of the impact, victim Awudu died on the spot whilst Victim Kwabena sustained severe head and bodily injuries and was rescued to Juaso Government Hospital for treatment but died shortly on arrival.
+As a result of the impact, Awudu died on the spot, while Kwabena sustained severe head and bodily injuries and was rescued to Juaso Government Hospital for treatment but died shortly on arrival.

-The Suspect driver has since been detained at Juaso station to assist in the investigation whilst the accident vehicle has also been impounded at Kantanso police station for testing and examination.
+The suspect driver has since been detained at Juaso station to assist in the investigation, while the accident vehicle has also been impounded at Kantanso police station for testing and examination.